iOSdevSofotatos/iOS-dev-journey/VAPOR-22-TUTORIAL.md

 }

 And Vapor makes this really easy by leveraging the power of Codable.
 Vapor makes heavy use of Codable to conform JSON to and from the data with its Content protocol.
-So let define a new struct that will use this to convert your incoming data into something you can use
+So lets define a new struct that will use this to convert your incoming data into something you can use

 We will create a new struct called InfoData and make that conform to Content: